any-docs/css/content/reference/properties/animation-range/index.md

 #### CSS

 We define an animation that animates an element's opacity, scale, and background color, causing it to fade in, scale up, and change color as the animation progresses.
-We apply this animation to the `animatedElement` with the {{cssxref("animation")}} shorthand.
+We apply this animation to the `animatedElement` with the `animation` shorthand.

-A view progress timeline is created by setting the {{cssxref("animation-timeline/view", "view()")}} function as the value of the {{cssxref("animation-timeline")}} property on our `animatedElement`.
+A view progress timeline is created by setting the `view()` function as the value of the `animation-timeline` property on our `animatedElement`.
 The result is that the element animates as it moves upwards through the document as it is scrolled.
 We declare `animation-timeline` property after the shorthand, as the shorthand resets this property.

 Lastly, an `animation-range` declaration is set to make the animation begin later than expected and finish earlier.